jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     AssertionError: None == None

-  I change the :ref:`assertion<AssertionError>` to use the assertEqual_ :ref:`method<functions>` which checks if the 2 things in the parentheses are equal
+  I change the :ref:`assertion<AssertionError>` to use the `assertEqual method`_ which checks if the 2 things in the parentheses are equal

   .. code-block:: python
     :lineno-start: 26